For students

 Play in different octaves

-Experiment with your piece in different octaves.
-If a section is light and quiet, try it high.
-If it is heavy and loud, try it low.
-Then return to the written octave and bring those qualities with you.
+Experiment with your piece in different octaves to hear how it changes.
+If a section is meant to be light or quiet, try it high.
+If it is meant to be heavy or loud, try it low.
+Then return to the written octave and try to bring those qualities with you.

 #96